 Thick-film passivation (good corrosion protection, chromium VI free)

-The process is also known as transparent passivation.
+The process of this surface treatment is also called transparent passivation.
 The thick-film passivation is a passivation layer on a zinc layer that has been galvanically applied beforehand.
 The thick layer passivation creates a clear, iridescent surface that offers good corrosion protection, much better than a zinc layer alone.
 The process is also known as transparent passivation.
 Here, a non-metallic protective layer is created on a metallic material such as a steel spring.
 The coating is absolutely free of chromium VI and is mainly used where conventional chromating cannot be used.
 This type of surface treatment is very suitable for higher coatings

 Electropolishing (visual, good corrosion protection, good sliding)